varkenvarken/spacetree/README.md

 INSTALLATION
 ============

 If you have installed Blender from a daily build, this add-on is already bundled.
-If you wnt to try a newer version you have to make sure that the distributed version is removed first:
+If you want to try a newer version you have to make sure that the distributed version is removed first:

 - quit Blender
 - go to the installation directory of the contributed addons, e.g. <BlenderInstallDir>\2.69\scripts\addons_contrib